EmuDeck/emudeck.github.io/docs/community-creations/steamos/third-party-emulation.md

 1. [Set up a Distrobox](#how-to-set-up-distrobox)
 2. Enter the distrobox by opening Konsole and entering: `distrobox enter ubuntu`
-3. Enter the following commands one at a time:
+3. Enter the following commands one line at a time:
-    * `sudo apt install libsdl2-dev python3-pip make`
+    * `sudo apt install libsdl2-dev python3-pip make git`
-    * `python3 -m pip install --upgrade pip pillow pyyaml`
+    * `sudo apt install python3-zstandard python3-yaml python3-pillow`

 #### How to Set Up zelda3